trianglish/upme-plus/README.md

 ## Features

-- Like posts by hashtag
-- Like posts by user
+- Like posts by hashtag, by user, by location
-- Follow users' followers
-- Follow users' followings
+- Follow users' followers, followees
 - Follow users' who posted to hashtag
 - Follow likers of a hashtag or a user
 - Comment medias by hashtag
 - Download users' followers and stories
 - Stop any task at any moment – results will still be available
 - ...
 And many more are coming!
-Drop us a line into [Telegram](https://t.me/instabotproject)
+Drop us a line into [Telegram](https://t.me/instabotproject) for feature request!

 ## Minimal Requirements